 Doesn't come with booklet showing exercises, but you can find plenty of online instruction.

-Some feel ring doesn't offer enough resistance.
+Some feel ring doesn't offer enough resistance and is more geared toward beginners.

 The Pilates ring is often known by another name in Pilates circles: the magic circle.
 The magic circle is an accessory designed to provide added resistance when performing certain exercises.
 While you don’t need a ring to perform Pilates movements, it’s a great add-on for increasing tension and making a workout more challenging.

-A pilates ring is a useful tool for everyone, from beginner Pilates enthusiasts to experienced practitioners.
+A Pilates ring is a useful tool for everyone, from beginner Pilates enthusiasts to experienced practitioners.
 Created by the founder of Pilates, Joseph Pilates, the ring can be used for stretching and warm-up activities and is also a helpful for aiding in posture correction.
 Using a ring can help increase core strength and balance as well.

 A Pilates ring isn’t just for use at your local gym’s afternoon Pilates session — add it to your home gym, too.
 You don’t even need to do Pilates to find a use for this piece of exercise equipment.